jarohen/selectable/README.md

 ## Why?

-I'm due to be presenting a talk about patterns in ClojureScript at ClojureX in December 2013, and wanted to convince myself (and, by extension, the audience) that the patterns that I'll be presenting are good enough, and new enough, to warrant a conference talk!
+I originally started this in preparation for my talk about patterns in ClojureScript at ClojureX in December 2013, and wanted to convince myself (and, by extension, the audience) that the patterns that I'll be presenting were good enough, and new enough, to warrant a conference talk!

-The code splits nicely into 5 distinct sections:
+The code splits nicely into 3 distinct sections:

-* Rendering an instance of the state (i.e. a value)
-* Creating commands based on key events
+* Model - listening to an events channel and updating a state atom (vanilla Clojure)
+* Widget component - interacting with JS (no DOM code anywhere else!)
-* Updating the state based on the commands
+* Widget binding - watching the state atom, updating the DOM, and putting DOM events on the events channel
-* Re-rendering the list based on the state
-* Wiring it all up

 Oh, and any CLJS practise is good practise!